 Site description

-For this study we used data collected over a 50 year period in Denny Wood, which is located in the New Forest National Park, in Southern England (Lat: 50o 51.5’ N and 1o 32.5’ W).
+For this study we used data collected over a 50 year period in Denny Wood, located in the New Forest National Park, Southern England (Lat: 50o 51.5’ N and 1o 32.5’ W).
 The site is gently sloping (1-3°), with clay rich brown earth soils.
 Woodland vegetation is dominated by old-growth beech (Fagus sylvatica) with frequent pedunculate oak (Quercus robur) and birch (Betula pendula, B. pubescens), and an understory primarily of holly (Ilex aquifolium).
 In open areas the ground vegetation is mostly comprised of Agrostis-dominated grassland or stands of bracken (Pteridium aquilinum).
-There are large populations of deer, ponies and cattle in the New Forest, resulting in high herbivore pressure.
-The site which we used for this study is likely to have experienced high browsing pressure since the 1960’s (Mountford & Peterken 2003).
-More detail on the site is given in Mountford et al (1999), Mountford and Peterken (2003) and Martin et al (2015).
+There are large populations of deer, ponies and cattle in the New Forest, resulting in high herbivore pressure (Newton et al. 2013).
+Denny Wood has experienced high browsing pressure since at least the 1960’s (Mountford & Peterken 2003).
 Additional data was taken from a recent study of forest dieback carried out at 12 sites across the New Forest (Evans et al. In prep. ).

 Data collection

-Measurements were conducted in one 20 m-wide 1 km long transect, which was originally established in the 1950s.
-The transect was subdivided into 45 contiguous 20 x 20 m (0.04 ha) subplots and surveyed in 1964, 1984, 1988, 1996 and 2014.
-Details of measurements are presented Mountford et al (1999), Mountford and Peterken (2003) and Martin et al (2015).
+Measurements were conducted in a 20 m-wide 1 km long transect, which was originally established in the 1950s.
+The transect was subdivided into 45 contiguous 20 x 20 m (0.04 ha) subplots and surveyed in 1964, 1984, 1988, 1996 and 2014 (as described in Mountford et al. 1999, Mountford and Peterken 2003 and Martin et al. 2015).
 In each survey, the location and species name of all woody stems >1.3 m in height were recorded, their diameter at breast height measured using diameter tapes, and their status assessed as either alive or dead.
 Each stem >1.3m height was given a unique ID number to allow individual trees to be tracked.
 Stems <10 cm DBH were classified as saplings and those >10 cm DBH as mature.

-In 2014 we collected data on seedling density, canopy openness, and soil characteristics.
+In 2014 we also collected data on seedling density, canopy openness, and soil characteristics.
 The density of tree seedlings of all species present in 10 x 10 m plots located in the centre of the 20 x 20 m plots was recorded.
 Canopy openness of subplots was assessed using a concave spherical densitometer in all four corners and the centre of 20 x 20 m plots, and the mean calculated for each subplot.
-Soil type was assessed by collecting 3 soil samples from within each 20 x 20 m subplot using a 5 cm diameter soil corer.
+Soil type was assessed by collecting three soil samples from within each 20 x 20 m subplot using a 5 cm diameter soil corer.
 The first 20 cm of the mineral layer was retained.
-Soil samples were sent to the Forest Research laboratories in Surrey, UK where particle size distribution of the soil was determined by suspending 30 g of soil in water which was passed through the flow cell of a laser diffraction particle size analyser (Beckman Coulter LS13320).
+Soil samples were analysed using standard laboratory procedures to determine particle size distribution, … list here the variables that you measured in the soil analysis.

 Statistical analysis